kovidgoyal/calibre/manual/gui.rst

 .. image:: images/cover_grid.png
     :align: center

 You can have calibre display a grid of book covers instead of a list of books, if you prefer to browse your collection by covers instead.
 The :guilabel:`Cover grid` is activated by clicking the grid button in the bottom right corner of the main calibre window.
-You can customize the cover sizes and the background of the :guilabel:`Cover grid` via :guilabel:`Preferences->Look & feel->Cover grid`.
+You can customize the cover sizes and the background of the :guilabel:`Cover grid` via :guilabel:`Preferences->Interface->Look & feel->Cover grid`.
 You can even have calibre display any specified field under the covers, such as title or authors or rating or a custom column of your own devising.

 Cover browser
 ---------------